apache/openwhisk-deploy-kube/README.md

 platform that automates the deployment, scaling, and management of containerized applications.
 [Helm](https://helm.sh/) is a package manager for Kubernetes that simplifies the management of Kubernetes applications.
-You do not need to be an expert on either Kubernetes or Helm to use this project, but you may find it useful to review their overview documentation at the links above to become familiar with their key concepts and terminology.
+You do not need to have detailed knowledge of either Kubernetes or Helm to use this project, but you may find it useful to review their basic documentation at the links above to become familiar with their key concepts and terminology.

 ## Kubernetes